cap-js/docs/java/change-tracking.md

 diff.process(newImage, oldImage, type);
 ```

+You can compare the data represented as [structured data](/java/cds-data#structured-data), results of the CQN statements or arguments of event handlers.
+To do a comparison, `CdsDiffProcessor` requires the following in your data:

+- entities must include full set of primary keys
+- names of the elements must match the elements of the entity type
+- associations must be represented as [nested Structures and Associations](/java/cds-data#nested-structures-and-associations) according to the association cardinality.

 :::tip Result of CQN statement
-In case of the results of CQN statements, it is always advisable to use the type that comes with the result.
+In case of the results of CQN statements, use the type that comes with the result.
 It may not exactly match the type of the entity that you have selected, but allows you to compare the elements that were
-synthesized within the statement e.g. constants, case expressions etc.
+synthesized within the statement e.g. constants, case expressions, inlined and aliased values etc.
 :::

 :::tip Draft-enabled Entities
-For draft-enabled entities, you may omit value of `IsActiveEntity` in images.
+For draft-enabled entities, you may omit value of `IsActiveEntity` in the images.
 If you compare active and inactive state of the same entity using them as an old and new image make sure that
-the values of `IsActiveEntity` is either absent or same in both images.
+the values of `IsActiveEntity` is either absent or the same in both images.
 :::

-The Diff API compares the values in your entity and reports the differences to the instances of
-`CdsDiffProcessor.DiffVisitor` that are added to the instance of `CdsDiffProcessor`.
-You can consider this as a traversal of the entity structure that emits changes to the methods of the visitor along the way.
-To consume the changes, you need to define a visitor and an optional [element filter](/java/cds-data#element-filters).
+To consume the changes, you need to define a visitor (an implementation of interface `CdsDiffProcessor.DiffVisitor`) and an optional [element filter](/java/cds-data#element-filters).
+Visitor will be called for each difference detected by `CdsDiffProcessor` and [element filter](/java/cds-data#element-filters) allows you to limit the scope of the changes that are reported to the visitor.

-You register the visitor in the Diff API using `add()` method:
+The visitors are added to `CdsDiffProcessor` with the `add()` method.

 ```java
 diff.add(new DiffVisitor() {